Davis Acura 2016 MDX - Stronger, Lighter, Faster Video

 Body Structure Design

 The MDX uses the next generation Advanced Compatibility Engineering™ (ACE™) body structure to enhance occupant protection and crash compatibility in frontal crashes.
-This structure enabled the MDX to achieve 5- stars for every rating on the NHTSA front and side impact tests.
+This structure helped enable the MDX to achieve 5- stars for every rating on the NHTSA front crash impact tests.

 - The ACE™ design utilizes a network of connected structural elements to distribute crash energy more evenly throughout the front of the vehicle.